Smart Girls Don't Talk: Plot

 When small-time hood Johnny Warjack and his gang hold up glitzy nightclub/illegal gambling den Club Bermuda he is recognized.
 Club owner Marty Fain (Bruce Bennett) offers to make good his patrons' losses, but orders his men to deal with Warjack.

 Seedy gambler Nelson Clark (Ben Welden) tries to take advantage of Fain's generosity for $10,000, followed by beautiful young socialite Linda Vickers (Virginia Mayo) for $18,000 in diamonds.
 Fain does not believe either of them.
 Nonetheless, he deducts Clark's claimed loss from his outstanding debt, but then demands the remaining $13,000 be paid within a week.

-Scoffing at Vickers’ imposture, Fain correctly sizes up her loss as just $600 worth the paste costume jewelry.
+Scoffing at Vickers’ imposture, Fain correctly sizes up her loss as just $600 worth of paste costume jewelry.
 Still, he offers to make good when she claims to have an insurance policy.
 He insists on seeing it to call her bluff, so they head for her apartment.
 The nightclub attendant says her car is parked far away, so Fain drives them in his.
 At her apartment, Vickers admits she lied.
 Fain is not surprised, having read of her financial troubles in the newspaper and sized her up correctly as a devious dame.
 She doesn't mind, and they appear to have a romantic encounter.

 The next morning, Vickers is awoken by police Lieutenant McReady (Richard Rober).
 Warjack was found murdered, and her car was spotted at the scene.
 Vickers has an alibi and sees no reason to divulge her suspicions.
 When she tells Fain of McReady's visit and mentions her excellent memory, Fain writes her a check for $18,000 to ensure her silence.
 Still mutually attracted in spite of everything, they begin seeing each other.

 Vickers’ brother, "Doc" (Robert Hutton), arrives in the city to take up a new medical job.
 He does not approve of his sister's boyfriend, but after being introduced to the club's attractive singer, Toni Peters (Helen Westcott), develops an eye for her.

 Rebuked by her brother, and hounded by McReady, Vickers has a change of heart and returns Fain's check uncashed, then breaks up with him.